reynaldy23/Flutter-Profile/README.md

 First Flutter project for Profile

 Materials learned:
-1. Stateless/ful widget to use flutter hot reload
+1. Stateless/ful widget is required to use flutter hot reload
-2. hot reload only reload the code inside the stateles/ful widget
+2. hot reload is only usable for the code inside the stateless widget
 3. widgets:
    - card
    - circle avatar